 The final element is damages – proving what harm resulted from the particular foodborne pathogen responsible for the outbreak.
 Damages usually consist of the following: medical expenses, cost of care, lost income, pain and suffering, emotional distress, disability, and loss of quality of life.

 Contact a Food Lawyer about a Money Settlement against a Company

 You can contact our law firm for a free consultation using the form below.
 Find out if you can sue for food poisoning.

 Food safety lawyer Fred Pritzker has won millions for victims of foodborne outbreaks.
 He has appeared on CBS News, Fox News, and local TV stations around the country.
 He has been quoted by The New York Times, The Wall Street Journal, Lawyers USA, Law & Politics, and other publications.

 Mr. Pritzker is one of the few food lawyers in the country that has won money settlements and trial verdicts over $4 million.
 His cases have involved the following pathogens:

 - E coli O157:H7 and Non-O157 E coli

 - Hepatitis A

-He has successfully represented several people with hemolytic uremic syndrome, including children.
+He has successfully represented many people with hemolytic uremic syndrome, including children.